RocketMan/zookeeper/INSTALLATION.md

   certificate, the easiest way to secure your site is with Let's Encrypt, which provides gratis, trusted SSL certificates.
-Follow the [Let's Encrypt guide for Apache](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-debian-9) instructinos to set this up.
+Follow the [Let's Encrypt guide for Apache](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-debian-9) instructions to set this up.

 * A self-signed SSL certificate: If are using Zookeeper Online for development or internal use, you can use a self-signed certificate.